Meariaaam/Meariaaam/README.md

 - 👀 I’m interested in training, games, and programming...
 - 🌱 I’m currently learning new development skills.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I've never programmed before, started at 2023, but looking forward to learning more!
+- ⚡

-Feel free to reach out if you'd like to connect or share tips for a newbie like me! 🌟
+Feel free to reach out if you'd like to connect or share tips! 🌟